mdeagen/nmcuration/weibull/README.md

 ## Introduction

 Dielectric breakdown tests measure the cumulative probability of failure as a function of electric field.
-Insulator materials typically follow a Weibull distribution, and Weibull plots are commonly presented in research articles in the Results section.
+Insulator materials typically break down under electrical stress following a Weibull distribution.
+As a result, Weibull plots are commonly used in research articles to present experimental data in the Results section.

 The x-axis in a Weibull plot typically follows a logarithmic scale.
 The y-axis is scaled by ln(-ln(1-p)), where p is the cumulative probability of failure.